OriginProtocol/origin-box/README.md

 ### Docker Container exited with code 137

-If a container is failing with code 137 it could be that it has incountered Out Of Memory error.
-To fix this dedicate more memory to Docker [see this link](https://www.petefreitag.com/item/848.cfm)
+If a container is failing with code 137 it could be that it has encountered Out Of Memory error.
+To fix this dedicate more memory to Docker [see this link](https://www.petefreitag.com/item/848.cfm).

 ### Port errors